andycroll/andycroll.com/_posts/2019/2019-08-11-clamp-for-min-max-values.md

 The standard library is deliberately expansive and elegant.

-This is the exact use case for the problem I was trying to solve.
+This is the exact use case for the problem I was trying to solve, so why use more verbose syntax?

 ## Why not?